Founded in 1924

 A Nursery School Program started in 1952, Speech Pathology services began in 1954, and in 1974 Early Intervention services became the top priority.
 Occupational therapy was re-established in 1974 with special emphasis on sensory integration, therapeutic feeding, and adaptive seating.
 1985 brought the name change to what it is today: Wyoming Valley Children’s Association.

-Current programs include: Together We Grow Preschool, Early Identification and CATCH Clinics, Early Intervention Under 3 Program, and therapeutic services for speech, occupational, music and physical therapies.
-In 2019, WVCA was proud to launch its first Kindergarten program for children of ALL abilities.
+Current programs include: Together We Grow Preschool, an infant and toddler program, Early Identification and CATCH Clinics, Early Intervention Under 3 Program, and therapeutic services for speech, occupational, physical, and music therapies.
+In 2019, WVCA was proud to launch two new Kindergarten classes for children of ALL abilities.

 WVCA is dedicated to nurturing the development potential of all children.
 Our staff continually educate and familiarize themselves with the latest educational strategies and therapy techniques.
-WVCA serves typically developed children, as well as children with the following diagnoses and conditions:
+WVCA serves typically developed children, as well as children with various diagnoses and conditions:

 - Autism Spectrum Disorders Premature Birth